rodber/blog/_posts/2020/2020-07-23-hello-chevere.md

 | PHP -S                   | 419.86         |
 | Apache 2.4               | 884.46         |

 The reduction is because, even using cache, the system needs to bootstrap everything on every single request.
+Shared nothing, but with a lot of overhead.

-But when using application runners the bootstrapping remains in the loop and the result is a drastically improvement in application I/O performance.
+When using application runners the bootstrapping happens once and remains in the loop, resulting in a drastic improvement in application I/O performance.

 Table below shows how the application is now faster than vanilla PHP.